-DATE: March 18, 2016 - FINAL

-TO: APA California Board of Directors

-FROM: Steven A. Preston, FAICP, Chapter Historian – South

-Larry Mintier, FAICP, Chapter Historian - North
+DRAFT

+1/7/21

+ADMINISTRATIVE POLICY

-SUBJECT: ADMINISTRATIVE POLICY -- RETENTION AND PREPARATION OF CHAPTER AND AFFILIATED ORGANIZATION RECORDS FOR THE APA CALIFORNIA ARCHIVES
+SUBMISSION AND RETENTION OF RECORDS FOR THE APA CALIFORNIA ARCHIVES

-In October, 2015 the APA California Board approved a sweeping set of recommendations to enhance the development and operation of the Chapter’s archives program, located at California State University, Northridge (hereafter, “CSUN”).
-One of the recommendations of that report included the development of a protocol to ensure that key records of the Chapter and its affiliates are properly maintained and transmitted on a regular basis for delivery to the archives.

-The following represents the draft policy for managing, securing and delivering materials.
+The following represents Chapter policy for managing, securing and delivering materials.

 Purpose.
-The purpose of this administrative policy is to ensure that specified records that are considered appropriate for preservation in the Chapter’s archives are systematically and properly managed in accordance with current standards.
+The purpose of this administrative policy is to ensure that specified records that are considered appropriate for preservation in the Chapter’s Archives are systematically and properly managed in accordance with current standards.

+Objectives.
+The APA California Archives at California State University, Northridge, (hereafter CSUN) are intended to serve two overarching objectives:

+a.
+To document and preserve the history of the California Chapter of the American Planning Association, its affiliated organizations, and its predecessors (dating back to 1948 for the California Chapter and to 1933 for the California Planners’ Institute).

+b.
+To document and preserve the history of planning and the planning profession in California.

+RETENTION AND PRESERVATION OF CHAPTER AND AFFILIATED ORGANIZTION RECORDS

 Applicability.
 This policy applies to APA California, its board of directors, its sections, and its affiliated entities, including but not limited to the following: